About

 " To the one who does not work, but believes in Him who justifies the ungodly, his faith is credited as righteousness. " (Romans 4:3-7)

-" Fixing our eyes on Jesus, the author and perfecter of faith."
+" Jesus, the author and perfecter of faith."
 (Hebrews 12:1-2)

 "Your faith has saved you; go in peace."
 (Luke 7:50)

-And many other such things as these (Luke 5:12; Luke 8:48; Luke 17:19; Luke 18:42), then how can anyone say anything otherwise?
+He said many other similar things (Matthew 8:13; Matthew 9:29; Matthew 15:28; Mark 2:5; Luke 8:48; Luke 17:19; Luke 18:42) - so how can anyone say anything otherwise?
 For in the Gospel the righteousness of God is revealed:

 " For in it the righteousness of God is revealed from faith to faith; as it is written, "BUT THE RIGHTEOUS man SHALL LIVE BY FAITH." " (Romans 1:17)